Evaluating Employee Exposure to Spor-Klenz

-The various commercially available mixtures contain different concentrations of hydrogen peroxide, acetic acid and peracetic acid (PAA).
-It is important to note that acetic acid and hydrogen peroxide will react to form PAA.
+The various commercially available mixtures contain different concentrations of hydrogen peroxide, acetic acid, and peracetic acid.
+It is important to note that acetic acid and hydrogen peroxide will react to form peracetic acid.

-Peracetic Acid or PAA is a highly reactive unstable, reactive and peroxide-based molecule that is an oxidizer that is corrosive and irritating to the eyes, skin, and mucous membranes.
-Inhaling PAA can cause coughing, shortness of breath and pulmonary edema.
+Peracetic acid (PAA) is a highly reactive, unstable, and peroxide-based molecule that is an oxidizer.
+It is corrosive and irritating to the eyes, skin, and mucous membranes.
+Inhaling PAA can cause coughing, shortness of breath, and pulmonary edema.
 OSHA has not established a permissible exposure limit (PEL) for PAA.
 The American Conference of Governmental Industrial Hygienists (ACGIH) has adopted a Threshold Limit Value (TLV®) of 0.4 ppm as a 15-minute short-term exposure limit (STEL).

-In 2015, NIOSH published a draft immediately dangerous to life and health (IDLH) value for peracetic acid of 0.64 ppm.
-The agency has received public comments stating that the level is overprotective, and that the data available for peracetic acid are of low quality, and is currently re-evaluating the proposed IDLH value.
+In 2015, the National Institute for Occupational Safety and Health (NIOSH) published a draft immediately dangerous to life and health (IDLH) value for peracetic acid of 0.64 ppm.
+The agency has received public comments stating that the level is overprotective, and that the data available for peracetic acid are of low quality.
+NIOSH is currently re-evaluating the proposed IDLH value.

 Hydrogen peroxide is a strong oxidizer, and extremely irritating to the eyes, skin, and mucous membranes.
-Signs and symptoms of exposure include stinging and tearing of the eyes, to coughing to pulmonary edema.
-OSHA, the National Institutes of Health (NIOSH) and ACGIH have set occupational exposure limits of 1 part per million (ppm) as a time-weighted average exposure limit.
+Signs and symptoms of exposure range from stinging and tearing of the eyes, to coughing, to pulmonary edema.
+OSHA, NIOSH, and ACGIH have set occupational exposure limits of 1 part per million (ppm) as a time-weighted average exposure limit.